Skip to content

 The Dominican Republic makes it remarkably straightforward for international buyers to own property.
 Constitutional protections, a clear title system, and programs like CONFOTUR create a legal environment that actively encourages foreign investment.

-At Sienna Terrenas, the legal pathway is further simplified by a Swiss-backed developer with 40+ years of experience, pre-titled lots, and a structured purchase process designed for international buyers.
+At Sienna Terrenas, the legal pathway is further simplified by an established European-backed developer, pre-titled lots, and a structured purchase process designed for international buyers.

 The timeline?
 60 to 90 days from offer to ownership.
 The costs?
 Transparent and competitive.
 The protections?
 Constitutional.